 Discussion boards: Ask your students to discuss a topic in an online forum.
 Blackboard has robust discussion board functionality.
 (Tutorials are here, “Communication and Collaboration” section) If your class doesn’t use Blackboard, consider an externally hosted discussion board, like ProBoards.
 Discussion boards work best for groups of students that aren’t too large, and with open-ended questions.

-Wikis: Have your students write up group-based notes about a reading assignment or something discussed in class using a wiki.
-You could try the wiki tool in Blackboard, but externally hosted wikis like Wikispaces have richer features and better functionality.
+Wikis: Have your students write up group-based notes about a reading assignment or something discussed in class using the Blackboard Wiki Tool.

 Blogs: Blogs are another online space where you and your students can have asynchronous discussions or share writing.
 To engage students in a discussion, all you need is a single blog page (created by you), with comments enabled.
 Blackboard has a no-frills blogging tool, but we recommend you try QWriting blogs, powered by WordPress and supported by the Center for Teaching & Learning; contact Rob Garfield if you want to try QWriting.

-Tests administered and assignments collected online: Blackboard has excellent tools for administering tests and for collecting work from your students, all tied in to its gradebook, which facilitates getting feedback to your students quickly.
+Tests administered and assignments collected online: Blackboard has excellent tools for administering tests and for collecting work from your students, all tied into its grade book, which facilitates getting feedback to your students quickly.
 You can read about this in our tech tip, A Blackboard Roadmap — scroll down to Tests and Assignments.
-A tutorial on Blackboard tests is here.
+Tutorials on Blackboard tests are available at lynda.com (log in with your AD account).
 More information about Blackboard assessments is here under Tests, Surveys, and Pools.

 Lecture capture: You can capture the lecture you planned to give in person and share it with your students online, for them to view at their convenience.
 You can then use that lecture as the starting point for an online (or in-class) discussion.
-For more information about this way to teach, check out a Tech Talk from March 2011, on Ways of Podcasting.
 Here are some tools you could use to capture your lecture for later re-broadcast: